The-Chanman/Machine_Learning_Steps/readme.md

 ## Installation

-You need Python 3 to run this project;
+You need Python 3 to run this project.

 ### Training
 When creating the net finishes, three new files should have been created: `dictionary.json`, `model.json`, and `model.h5`.
 You will need these to use the net.